Oneplan Pet Insurance Review

 - Claims service delays reported (14+ days post pre-authorisation)

-- Dental cover moved between benefits with R350/yr cap that catches people out
+- Dental cover reclassified — R350/yr cap catches people out

 - No exotic pet cover